CONDITIONS

 There are two main types of venous thrombosis: the deep venous thrombosis (DVT), which involves the deeper veins, and the superficial thrombophlebitis, which is located in the superficial veins just below the skin.
 Each type requires a different diagnostic approach and treatment with DVT being the most serious and dangerous form.

-How will I know if I have thrombosis in the leg;
+How can I tell if I have a blood clot in my leg?

-What is the role of D-dimers in the diagnosis of venous thrombosis;
+What is the role of D-dimers in diagnosis?

 How is venous thrombosis treated?